pramod-jay/I_Strike-Project/README.md

 # I_Strike-Project
-this code is made for UK PHD undegradute student name Manisha.
+this code is made for Manisha, a UK MSc. student.
-This project have user rigitration part, User login part and commenting part.
-Programming languages that I used here JS, PHP and as structured language HTML stylish by CSS.
-Databse was developed by using MySQL
+This project consists of user registration, user login, and commenting part. used are JS, PHP, and as structured language HTML and styled using CSS. the database was developed by using MySQL